lunalite/OODP-assignment/README.md

 Required
 - Adding the storing of data from file array to XML
+- Change roomType to enum instead of a class
 - Converting randomised room status to XML file upload
 - ~~Need to implement the creation of order code for each room service order under RoomServiceOrder.java~~
 - ~~Still require for more food items and better description~~